Ultraman Gaia: The Battle in Hyperspace

-Ultraman Gaia: The Battle in Hyperspace (ウルトラマンティガ・ウルトラマンダイナ&ウルトラマンガイア超時空の大決戦, Urutoraman Tiga Urutoraman Daina Ando Urutoraman Gaia Chō Jikū no Dai Kessen) is a 1999 Japanese superhero kaiju tokusatsu film produced by Tsuburaya Productions.
+Ultraman Gaia: The Battle in Hyperspace (ウルトラマンガイア 超時空の大決戦, Urutoraman Gaia: Chō Jikū no Dai Kessen), also known as Ultramen Tiga, Dyna & Gaia: The Battle in Hyperspace (ウルトラマンティガ・ウルトラマンダイナ&ウルトラマンガイア 超時空の大決戦, Urutoraman Tiga Urutoraman Daina ando Urutoraman Gaia: Chō Jikū no Dai Kessen), is a 1999 Japanese superhero kaiju tokusatsu film produced by Tsuburaya Productions.
 It is a sequel to the previous year's Ultraman Tiga & Ultraman Dyna: Warriors of the Star of Light and became second in a successful Ultra Series.
 This film is the only theatrical spinoff of the Ultraman Gaia TV series.

 Plot

-In a change from previous Ultraman movies, this takes place in real world, in which Ultraman Gaia is just a popular kids' TV show.
+In a change from previous Ultraman movies, this takes place in the real world, in which Ultraman Gaia is just a popular kids' TV show.

 A young boy named Tsutomu Niiboshi, is failing in school from his obsession to Ultraman Gaia.
 One day, while watching an Ultraman Gaia episode, he gets teleported into hyperspace where he sees a girl and behind her a scene of mass destruction.
 He later sees that same girl, named Lisa Nanase, in his class.
 Later on, he finds a mysterious glowing ball (Also from the dream) that tells him it can make any wish come true.
 The one thing Tsutomu wants more than anything else is to meet Gamu Takayama, Ultraman Gaia's human host.
-After his wish is granted, Gamu actually appears, but a bully takes the ball and makes the second wish; for a monster, Satan Bizor, to fight Gamu.
-After Gamu transforms into Ultraman Gaia, he finds he is losing power quickly, but manages to defeat the monster regardless.
+After his wish is granted, Gamu actually appears, but a bully takes the ball and makes the second wish; for a Kaiju, Satan Bizor, to fight Gamu.
+After Gamu transforms into Ultraman Gaia, he finds he is losing power quickly, but manages to defeat the Kaiju regardless.
 Afterwards, reverting into Gamu, he is chased by kids through the neighborhood until he finally manages to elude them by hiding in a toy shop.
 Once inside though, Tsutomu and his friends find Gamu and Tsutomu explains to Gamu just how he was brought to their world.
 Tsutomu tries hiding Gamu in an abandoned hangar, and during this time, Gamu sees that Tsutomu has a present for Lisa, a book called "Gulliver's Travels", which was a favorite of Gamu's as a child.
 While scanning the ball for the answers, not only do the police find him, but Gamu suddenly finds himself back in his own world, and accidentally takes the book with him.
 He is soon able to recall the events and checks the data he scanned from the ball, and gets a vision telling him that Tsutomu's world will soon be destroyed.